 Mold contamination can be both scary and complicated for homeowners.
 Our Nashville-based company keeps clean-up of affected areas, removal, and prevention efforts simple.
-You may hear various terms in our industry such as mold remediation, mitigation, removal, or abatement.
-Our mold team is glad to explain each term and its associated meaning.
+You may hear various terms in our industry such as mitigation, removal, or abatement.
+Our service team is glad to explain each term and its associated meaning.

-Our service experts will carefully share the details of our process and communicate each step along the away so you will know what to expect.
+Our experts will carefully share the details of our process and communicate each step along the away so you will know what to expect.
 From testing and identification to full repair and final clearance, Blue Chip Restoration will ensure you know what to expect along the way.
 The safety and health of your family living in the home are top priorities.
-The essential outcome is that your home or business property is mold-free and any moisture issues are addressed.
+The essential outcome is that your home or business property is mold-free and any moisture issues and damages are addressed.
 Our company’s four-step process is easy to understand and works time after time.

-The initial inspection should be carried out by an independent third-party inspection service company.
+The initial home inspection and testing should be carried out by an independent third-party inspection service company.
 The inspection process typically includes a visual inspection, temperature and humidity readings, moisture readings of building materials and sampling.
 They will inspect areas of the home such as the bathrooms and other areas that may house or emit water such as HVAC unit and ducts.
-The conclusions and recommendations should offer advice as to whether or not a mold remediation company should correct the problem or if air duct cleaning or other HVAC work is recommended.
+The conclusions and recommendations after testing should offer advice as to whether or not a restoration service company should correct the problem or if air duct cleaning or other HVAC work is recommended.
 If the source is a water heater, HVAC unit, or leak within the home, the source will be noted in the report.
 Blue Chip Restoration services Nashville and surrounding areas.

 3. Mold Clearance Inspection

-After mold remediation has been completed, a post-remediation inspection should be performed to verify the area is cleared prior to reconstruction.
+After mold remediation has been completed, inspection and testing should be performed again to verify the area is clean prior to reconstruction and damage repair.
 The inspection company should provide a documented report of the findings.
 It is wise to use the same company that performed the initial inspection so that the process is administered consistently from beginning to end.
-The inspection company should be a separate company than the remediation company to avoid conflict of interest.
+The inspection company should be a separate company to avoid conflict of interest.

-Following the clearance inspection, once the structure or area has been deemed ready for reconstruction, the final step is to rebuild the area so that occupants can resume normal activities of daily living.
+Following the clearance inspection, once the structure or area has been deemed ready for reconstruction, the final step is to rebuild the area so it is save and occupants can resume normal activities of daily living.

 Our company’s mold removal process is simple.
-The remediation service professionals at Blue Chip Restoration contain mold in contaminated areas, they remove it, and then they restore affected areas of your home or business to pre-mold condition.
-This remediation process sometimes includes replacing structures or sealing impacted areas with a mold-inhibitor so it will not reappear.
-Blue Chip protects what you want to preserve and removes anything considered hazardous.
+The Nashville service professionals at Blue Chip Restoration contain mold in the contaminated areas, remove it, and then restore affected areas of the home or business to pre-mold condition.
+This process sometimes includes replacing structures or sealing impacted areas with a mold-inhibitor so mold will not reappear.
+Blue Chip protects what you want to preserve and removes any materials considered harmful or hazardous.

-Blue Chip Restoration only uses local Nashville-area independent inspectors to perform post-remediation testing to confirm the structure is clean.
-Our company uses the IICRC S520 mold remediation protocol for cleaning and removing mold.
-Blue Chip Restoration also has its Category 14 pesticide applicators license for mold remediation in Tennessee.
+Blue Chip Restoration only uses local Nashville-area independent inspectors to perform testing to confirm the structure is clean.
+Our company uses the IICRC S520 protocol for cleaning and removing mold.
+Blue Chip Restoration also has its Category 14 pesticide applicators license in Tennessee.

 Many of the mold problems our customers report relate to a visible mold that they identify as black in color.
 There are many misconceptions about black mold and the potential damage it causes.
 A number of news stories have reported the dangers and toxicity of black mold.
 What may look like black mold is actually greenish-black in color.
 There are more than 100,000 varieties of mold, and they vary in color.
 Various colors can be toxic.
 If you smell or see mold, get rid of it no matter what color it is.
 The Center for Disease Control (CDC) recommends treating your mold issue regardless of the type to avoid possible health risks.